Botic Van de Zandschulp vs. Christopher O'Connell: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Botic Van de Zandschulp vs. Christopher O'Connell Trends and Insights

-- Van de Zandschulp is coming off a loss at the hands of No. 85-ranked Alexander Shevchenko, 4-6, 3-6, in the Round of 32 at The Astana Open.
+- Van de Zandschulp came up short 4-6, 3-6 against Alexander Shevchenko in the Round of 32 of The Astana Open (his most recent match).

-- In the Chengdu Open (his last tournament), O'Connell was beaten in the quarterfinals by No. 20-ranked Grigor Dimitrov, 4-6, 1-6.
+- O'Connell last played on September 24, 2023 in the quarterfinals of the Chengdu Open and was taken down 4-6, 1-6 by No. 20-ranked Grigor Dimitrov.

-- Van de Zandschulp has played 23.5 games per match (22.8 in best-of-three matches) in his 26 matches on hard courts over the past 12 months.
+- Van de Zandschulp has played 25 matches on hard courts over the past 12 months, and 23.9 games per match (23.2 in best-of-three matches).

-- O'Connell is averaging 25.7 games per match (24.0 in best-of-three matches) in his 47 matches played in the past 12 months across all court surfaces, winning 49.5% of those games.
+- O'Connell has played 47 matches in the past year across all court surfaces, averaging 25.7 games per match (24.0 in best-of-three matches) and winning 49.5% of those games.

-- O'Connell and Van de Zandschulp have faced off in three total sets, with O'Connell securing two of them and Van de Zandschulp one.
+- In three total sets against one another, O'Connell has taken two, while Van de Zandschulp has secured one.

-- O'Connell has captured 18 games (62.1% win rate) versus Van de Zandschulp, who has secured 11 games.
+- O'Connell has taken down Van de Zandschulp in 18 of 29 total games between them, good for a 62.1% winning percentage.

-- In one match between Van de Zandschulp and O'Connell, they have played 29 games and three sets per match on average.
+- In one head-to-head match, Van de Zandschulp and O'Connell have averaged 29.0 games and 3.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.